Noumannomi123/GYM-management-System/README.md

    - Under `Libraries` or `ClassPath`, add the `mysql-connector-x.x.x.jar` file.

 3. **Resolve Swing or Similar Errors:**
    - If there are errors related to Swing or similar libraries, add the required Java SE version in the Module Path in Java Build Path.
+If this deosn't fix it, Google the problem and you will most certainly find the fix.

 4. **Set Up XAMPP Control Panel:**
    - Install and set up XAMPP on your system.